LeoKeogh/rock-paper-scissors/README.md

 Game designed and created by Leo Keogh.

 ## Browser compatibility
-- Full (recommended): Chrome (tested: 85.0.4183.102), Firefox (tested: 80.0.1)
+- Full (recommended): Chrome (tested: 85.0.4183.102), Firefox (tested: 80.0.1), Edge (tested: 85.0.564.63)
-- Compatible (minor CSS problems): Chrome for Android (tested: 85.0.4183.120)
+- Compatible (minor CSS problems): Chrome for Android (tested: 85.0.4183.120), Safari for iOS
-- Partial (major CSS problems): Edge (latest, tested: 44.18362.449.0)

 ## Assets
-All images and fonts used are free where no attribution required
+All images and fonts used are free with no attribution required

 ## Backend
 The application does not have a separate backend for proper data persistence.

-A REST backend is mocked by an InMemoryDbService (InLocalStorageDataService) which uses the browser's local storage (not secure!) for saving player scores (the application can be restarted without losing player scores).
+A REST backend is mocked by an InMemoryDbService (InLocalStorageDataService) which uses the browser's local storage (not secure and not shared between browsers) for saving player scores (the application can be restarted without losing player scores).

 ## Preview